mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 </html>
 ```

-The Javascript and stylesheet include tags insert your Ember app's assets into the page, and the `<div id="#ember-app">` tag provides the `<div>` in which Ember can insert your app.
+The Javascript and stylesheet include tags insert your Ember app's assets into the page, and the `<div id="#ember-app">` tag provides the `<div>` into which Ember can insert your app.

 ## <a name="4"></a> 4.
 Add Your Ember App's Assets to Rails' Asset Precompile Assets Array

-Rails must know which assets it has to precompile during deploy.
-To inform Rails that you also want to precompile your Ember assets, add the following line to your `config/initializers/assets.rb` file;
+Add the following line to your `config/initializers/assets.rb` file to let Rails know that it should precompile your Ember app's assets in production:

 ```
 Rails.application.config.assets.precompile += %w(ember-app/ember-app.js ember-app/ember-app.css ember-app/vendor.js ember-app/vendor.css)